trebor/soul-bound/rfc.md

    * Commitment to honest behavior
    * Willingness to maintain protocol security

-This approach focuses on building trust through direct interaction and economic alignment, creating a robust and decentralized identity system.
+This approach focuses on direct verification and economic alignment, creating a robust and decentralized identity system.

 ## **6.3 Revocation Process**